H. guatemalensis × setaceus, cv. Sugar Dragon

 Pollination: self-fertile

 Sugar Dragon is one of the most sought-after varieties of dragon fruit due to its outstanding characteristics.
-It has thick, meaty growth; is self-fertile and produces an abundance of pollen that can be used on almost all other dragon
+It has thick, meaty growth; is self-fertile and produces an abundance of pollen that can be used on almost all other

 fruit varieties; and has sweet, delicious fruit.
 The main drawback is the small fruit size, but this is compensated by high production and flavour.

-This variety is the creation of Paul Thomson, who crossed Houghton (Hylocereus Setaceus) with Rixford (Hylocereus Guatemalensis) for his eighth seedling, 8-S. As the plant spread through the community, it was renamed numerous times and
+This variety is the creation of Paul Thomson, who crossed Houghton (Hylocereus Setaceus) with Rixford (Hylocereus Guatemalensis) for his eighth seedling, 8-S. As the plant spread through the community, it was renamed numerous times

 we have ended up with many varieties that resemble 8-S, the most well-known being Sugar Dragon.
 Perhaps some of them are seedlings of one another, but to simplify things I consider them the same.